 They didn't follow the rules, but these badass females changed the world forever.
 This beautifully illustrated book tells the story of 100 women.

-This year, International Women’s Day lands on Monday 8 March, and we can’t wait to get lost in some of the best women’s books of all time.
+This year, International Women’s Day lands on Wednesday 8 March.
+We can’t wait to get lost in some of the best women’s books of all time.